 Bush understood better than most that the world is complicated and that we are all imperfect people feeling our way through those complications.
-And while the code that he used to steer through those complications may have been dismissed by some as unfashionable, we are living through a time that instead confirms its usefulness.
+And while the code that he used to steer through those complications may have been discredited by some as unfashionable, I suspect we’ll soon find it has not outlived its usefulness.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.